sysvyz/brunt/README.md

-# Prescription
+# Burnt

-Prescription is a simple but powerful dependency injection framework.
+Burnt is a simple but powerful dependency injection framework.
 Since php7 reflection can be used to analyze constructors properly.

 ## Usage